 What’s up with all the crying?

-The pungent odor released when onions are cut is caused by allyl, a natural sulfurous oil that quickly vaporizes and can make your eyes tear.
-To help neutralize the allyl before peeling or cutting an onion – plunge an onion into boiling water for a few seconds, or microwave the onion for 30 seconds, or peel it under running water to dilute the irritant (I usually do the later).
+The pungent odor released when onions are cut is caused by allyl, natural sulfurous oil that quickly vaporizes and can make your eyes tear.
+To help neutralize the allyl before peeling or cutting an onion – plunge an onion into boiling water for a few seconds, or microwave the onion for 30 seconds, or peel it under running water to dilute the irritant (I usually do the latter).

 Onions start to produce sprouts at temperatures warmer than 40 degrees.
-Sprouted onions are perfectly usable, however they do lose some of their flavor.
+Sprouted onions are perfectly usable, however, they do lose some of their flavors.
 Sprouts only indicate an older age of the vegetables and are not a sign of decay or spoilage.
-The sprouts produced in onions may be removed and used in salads, soups or as garnishes.
+The sprouts produced in onions may be removed and used in salads, soups, or as garnishes.
 To remove the sprout, cut the onion lengthwise in half and pluck out the sprout.
 You can also place the onion in water with the root side down to encourage more sprouting.
 Snip off the sprouts continually as they grow and use them in fresh salads.

 I hope that you have fun growing your very own supply of organic onions.

 Homemade Versatile Tomato Sauce

 How to make Fried Pumpkin Blossoms